knpuniversity/behat/knpu/behat-loves-mink.md

     Given I am on "/"

-For the `Background` step, we *now* know we could create a matching defintion in `FeatureContext` and easily use Mink's session object to actually go to that URL.
-But earlier, we ran this scenario, it worked... so there must already be something tie'ing Behat and Mink together.
+For the `Background` step, we *now* know we could create a matching definition in `FeatureContext` and easily use Mink's session object to actually go to that URL.
+But earlier when we ran this scenario, it worked... so there must already be something tie'ing Behat and Mink together.